vildekristine99/DAT110-oblig2/README.md

-# dat110-project2-startcode
-start code for project 2 in the DAT110 course

-## Week 8 Project : 25.02 - 01.03
+## DAT110 - Project 2: Publish-subscribe messaging middleware

 ### Organisation

-Week 8 is devoted to project work which is to be undertaken in **groups of 2-3 students**.
+Week 9 and 10 is devoted to project work which is to be undertaken in **groups of 2-4 students**.
 Discussions among the groups are allowed, but the code handed in by the group should be the work of the group members - and not members of other groups.

-There will be no lectures on Wednesday 27/2 and Friday 1/3, but there will be labs Thursday/Friday at the normal time-slots.
-You also are strongly encouraged to use the [discussion forum](https://hvl.instructure.com/courses/6156/discussion_topics/34796) in Canvas throughout the project week.
+There will be no lectures on Wednesday 26/2, but there will be labs at the normal time-slots.
+You also are encouraged to use the [discussion forum](https://hvl.instructure.com/courses/10943/discussion_topics/74045) in Canvas throughout the project week.

 ### Overview